Why Fibre Matters After Bariatric Surgery

 What is Fibre?

-Fibre is the component of plant foods (such as fruits, vegetables, whole grains, beans, nuts, and seeds) that your body can’t fully digest.
-Instead of being broken down and absorbed like other nutrients, fibre passes through your digestive system, helping to keep things moving, feeding the good bacteria in your gut, and supporting many other essential processes.
+Fibre is the component of plant foods (such as fruits, vegetables, whole grains, beans, nuts, and seeds) that your body can't fully digest.
+Instead of being broken down and absorbed like other nutrients, fibre passes through your digestive system, helping to keep things moving, feeding the good bacteria in your gut, and playing a role in many other body processes.

 There are two main types of fibre, and both play different roles in your health:

 Soluble fibre dissolves in water and forms a gel-like substance during digestion.
-This slows the emptying of your stomach and the absorption of nutrients, helping to stabilise blood sugar levels, lower cholesterol, keep you feeling fuller for longer, and supporting weight maintenance.
+This can help to slow digestion and the absorption of nutrients, which may help support more stable blood sugar levels, contribute to the maintenance of normal blood cholesterol levels, and help you feel fuller for longer.

 Insoluble fibre does not dissolve in water.
-Instead, it acts like a broom in your digestive system, adding bulk to stool and helping normalise bowel movements.
-This is especially helpful for preventing constipation after surgery.
+Instead, it adds bulk to stool and may help support regular bowel movements.
+This is particularly relevant after surgery, when bowel regularity can be a common concern.

-Most people need a combination of both.
-Unfortunately, many people (including those who have had bariatric surgery) don’t get enough of either.
+Most people benefit from a combination of both.
+Unfortunately, many people - including those who have had bariatric surgery - don't get enough of either.

-Fibre isn’t just useful for keeping your digestion regular (although that’s a key benefit).
-It also plays a role in supporting gut health, blood sugar control, satiety (fullness), and even long-term weight maintenance - all of which are particularly important after bariatric surgery.
+Fibre isn't just useful for supporting digestive regularity (although that's a key benefit).
+It also plays a role in supporting gut health, blood sugar management, satiety (fullness), and may contribute to long-term weight maintenance - all of which are particularly relevant after bariatric surgery.

-Read on to explore some of the key benefits of fibre, how much you need in a day, and an easy strategy to increase your fibre intake.
+Read on to explore some of the key roles fibre plays, how much you may need in a day, and an easy strategy to help increase your fibre intake.

-Constipation is one of the most common complaints after bariatric surgery, particularly in the early stages.
-This can be impacted by reduced food volume, lower fibre intake, challenges with getting enough fluids, and changes in gut motility.
+Changes to bowel habits are one of the most common concerns after bariatric surgery, particularly in the early stages.
+This can be influenced by reduced food volume, lower fibre intake, challenges with getting enough fluids, and changes in gut motility.

-Insoluble fibre helps add bulk to stool, while soluble fibre absorbs water and softens it - both working together to support regular, comfortable bowel movements.
+Insoluble fibre helps add bulk to stool, while soluble fibre absorbs water and softens it - both may work together to support regular, more comfortable bowel movements.

 2. Supports a Healthy Gut Microbiome

-Your gut is home to trillions of bacteria that play a big role in your immune system, metabolism, and even mood.
-Fibre acts as food for these good bacteria, helping them thrive and support a healthy gut environment.
+Your gut is home to trillions of bacteria that play a role in your immune system, metabolism, and overall wellbeing.
+Fibre acts as food for these beneficial bacteria, helping to support a healthy gut environment.

-Soluble fibre absorbs water to form a gel in your digestive tract, slowing digestion and promoting satiety.
-This can make it easier to manage hunger between meals and avoid overeating, which can be a helpful tool for long-term weight management.
+Soluble fibre absorbs water to form a gel in your digestive tract, which may slow digestion and help promote feelings of fullness.
+This can make it easier to manage hunger between meals and may be a helpful tool for long-term weight management.

 The Challenge: Getting Enough Fibre